neharushu123/mysql/README.md

 ## Optimization for solid-state drives (SSDs) ##

 * Optimize MySQL for SSD-based machines, including page-flushing behavior and reduction in writes to disk to improve lifespan.
+## mysql ##
+* MySQL (officially pronounced as /maɪ ˌɛskjuːˈɛl/ "My S-Q-L",[5]) is an open-source relational database management system (RDBMS).
+Its name is a combination of "My", the name of co-founder Michael Widenius' daughter, and "SQL", the abbreviation for Structured Query Language.
+The MySQL development project has made its source code available under the terms of the GNU General Public License, as well as under a variety of proprietary agreements.
+MySQL was owned and sponsored by a single for-profit firm, the Swedish company MySQL AB, now owned by Oracle Corporation.
+For proprietary use, several paid editions are available, and offer additional functionality.